ibm-cloud-docs/log-analysis/archive.md

 * As administrator of the service in the account, the user must have an IAM policy for the {{site.data.keyword.cos_full_notm}} service with the platform role *Administrator*.
 You must assign this user access to an individual resource in the account.

-* As administrator of the service withing the context of a resource group, the user must have an IAM policy for the {{site.data.keyword.cos_full_notm}} service with the platform role *Administrator* within the context of the resource group.
+* As administrator of the service within the context of a resource group, the user must have an IAM policy for the {{site.data.keyword.cos_full_notm}} service with the platform role *Administrator* within the context of the resource group.

 The following table lists the roles that a user can have to complete the actions listed for the {{site.data.keyword.cos_full_notm}} service: